gpchn/How-to-get-started-programming-python/README.md

 F: I have some questions that I don't understand or can't solve.
 Can I ask the author?
 Q: Please look at the "Contact" below.
 The author will reply as soon as he sees it!

-F: I have some questions about Python.
-Can I ask the author?
-Q: Oh, I don't suggest you do that.
-After all, the author is not very professional.
-It's better to look it up online.
-There are many such answers online.

 ## Contact
 Wechat: 18331883250